 DNA test: If you know members of your family have Batten disease, you can get a DNA test to confirm a diagnosis.

 There’s currently no known cure for any form of Batten disease, but the FDA approved an enzyme replacement therapy for CLN2 disease (TTP1 deficiency) called cerliponase alfa (Brineura) for one of the forms (CLN2 disease) in 2017.
 Symptoms like seizures can be improved with certain medications.
-Other symptoms and issues can be treated too.
+Other symptoms and issues can be treated, too, with therapy and medications.
 Some people with Batten disease get physical or occupational therapy to help them function.
 Scientists continue to research possible treatments and therapies.